shaunpez/shaunpezeshki.com/src/blog/post-36.md

 Your emotions do not work like an on/off button.
 This kind of saying makes a partner feel like there's something wrong with them for feeling normal human emotions.

-**What that sounds like:** "Your feelings are an inconvenience to me."
+**What it sounds like:** "Your feelings are an inconvenience to me."

 **Say instead:** "I see this is really hard for you.
 How can we work through this together?"